itchyny/lightline.vim/README.md

 + The patched fonts for [powerline](https://github.com/Lokaltog/powerline): see https://github.com/Lokaltog/powerline-fonts

 Create or download a font and install it.
-And add the `guifont` setting to your .vimrc (see `:help 'guifont'` for more detail).
+And add the `guifont` setting to your `.vimrc` (see `:help 'guifont'` for more detail).
-If you are using the vim in a terminal, the font cannot be controlled in .vimrc.
+If you are using the vim in a terminal, the font cannot be controlled in `.vimrc`.
 Open the setting of the terminal and select the patched font.

 This tutorial is based on the former, the font for vim-powerline (Inconsolata for Powerline).